-As described in some detail in the previous papers^{1,2}, ice accumulation on the lower helson River is a process of ice jam progression upriver from the Nelson Estuary, fed by ice generated in the swift open river.
+As described in some detail in the previous papers^{1,2}, ice accumulation on the lower Nelson River is a process of ice jam progression upriver from the Nelson Estuary, fed by ice generated in the swift open river.
 Increases in water levels due to the ice accumulation are typically about 10 m, with some areas as much as 14 m above normal summer levels.

 Before the construction of Kettle Generating Station, ice generating potential existed from Gull Lake to Hudson Bay, a distance of some 230 km.
-The production of enormous volumes of frazil ice from this open water area caused the ice jar to progress as much as 25 km upstream of the Kettle site by winter's end, or a total of some 175 km from Hudson Bay.
+The production of enormous volumes of frazil ice from this open water area caused the ice jam to progress as much as 25 km upstream of the Kettle site by winter's end, or a total of some 175 km from Hudson Bay.

-After the incountment of Kettle Generating Station's forebay in 1970, a thermal ice cover was formed on the reservoir early every winter and thus eliminated this open water area from contributing ice to the lower reaches of the river.
-As a result, the ice jam progression slowed considerably and typically ended just cowristream of the Long Spruce site (some 20 km cowristream of Kettle Generating Station) in the years 1970 to 1977.
+After the impoundment of Kettle Generating Station's forebay in 1970, a thermal ice cover was formed on the reservoir early every winter and thus eliminated this coen water area from contributing ice to the lower reaches of the river.
+As a result, the ice jam progression slowed considerably and typically ended just cownstream of the Long Spruce site (some 20 km downstream of Kettle Generating Station) in the years 1970 to 1977.

-3. PLANNING OF FIVER ICE MANAGEMENT DURING CONSTRUCTION OF LIMESTONE
+3. PLANNING OF RIVER ICE MANAGEMENT DURING CONSTRUCTION OF LIMESTONE

-During the early planning stages of the limestone development (1974 to 1976), construction of uong Spruce Generating Station was proceed by, but its reservoir had not yet been impounded.
-The future effect of the loss of ice generating area unstream of Long Spruce therefore red to be withreted.
-The most important destroinwas whether or not the ice generating and on wold be slowed so much as to revent it from meaching the unsettone site.
-This wold rear that the confername for that project would be designed for open water levels (some 12 m lower than for ice conditions), and river diversion through a partly completed spillway or powerhouse would not have to cope with passage of large volumes of solid ice.
+During the early planning stages of the Limestone development (1974 to 1976), construction of long Spruce Generating Station was protecting, but its reservoir had not yet been impounded.
+The future effect of the loss of ice generating area uptimeer of Long Spruce therefore red to be est mated.
+The most important cleation was whether or not the ice jar progression would be slowed so much as to prevent it from meaching the unestone site.
+This would near that the confername for that project would only have to be designed for open water levels (some 12 m lower than for ice conditions), and river diversion through a partly completed spillway or powerhouse would not have to cope with passage of large volumes of solid ice.

-Hydreulind Department Head, Orfigger Hores Engineering, Withday,
+Hydreulad Department Head, Officier Adres Englineenang, Withiteg,